apify/apify-docs/sources/platform/storage/key_value_store.md

 ---
 title: Key-value store
-description: Store anything from Actor or task run results JSON documents or images.
+description: Store anything from Actor or task run results, JSON documents, or images.
 Learn how to access and manage key-value stores from Apify Console or via API.
 sidebar_position: 9.2
 slug: /storage/key-value-store
 ---

 # Key-value store

-**Store anything from Actor or task run results JSON documents or images.
+**Store anything from Actor or task run results, JSON documents, or images.
 Learn how to access and manage key-value stores from Apify Console or via API.**

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';